Quo Vadis (1913 film)

 Quo Vadis is an Italian film directed by Enrico Guazzoni for Cines in 1913, based on the 1896 novel of the same name written by Henryk Sienkiewicz.
 It was one of the first blockbusters in the history of cinema, with 5,000 extras, lavish sets, and a lengthy running time of two hours, setting the standard for "superspectacles" for decades to come.

 A worldwide success, it premiered in Germany at the opening night of the Ufa-Pavillon am Nollendorfplatz (Berlin's first purpose-built, free-standing cinema), on 19 March 1913.
 In an unusual departure from normal cinematic practice, the crowd scenes were reinforced with "special mobs" of live costumed actors in the auditorium.

 Quo Vadis was the first film to be projected in the Astor Theatre, a first-class theater on Broadway, where it was screened for nine months from April to December 1913.
 The film's first screening in London was for King George V, in the Royal Albert Hall, who complimented the performers.

 Plot

 The story is set during the latter years of the reign of the emperor Nero.
 Marcus Vinicius, one of Nero's military officers, falls in love with a young Christian hostage named Lygia.
 But their love is hindered by Nero, who has his soldiers burn Rome and pins the blame on the Christians.
 Nero launches a cruel persecution of the religious sect, who are sentenced to death in the Circus.
 Among the victims is Lygia.
 She is tied to the back of a bull in imitation of Europa.
-But her life is saved by her bodyguard Ursus, who wrestles the bull to death.
+But her life is saved by her bodyguard Ursus, who wrestles and kills the bull.